While some people can draw up their own plans, it takes a lot of experience …

 2 Extra Sources of Design Ideas & Inspiration

 Sometimes, you just want a few ideas and inspirations to work off of to build your very own design.
 Truly, once you have the basic safety precautions in place, you can let your imagination run wild.
 The following two resources are great for ideas and inspiration.

 DIY Cozy Home provides ideas for 33 different fire pits.
 From circular to in-the-ground or square, you’ll find them all among this collection.
 There are even glass and tabletop models included within the collection.

 The best part is that there’s links to learn more about each pit and see plans as well.

 Want inspiration?
 Houzz has over 59,000 photos of fire pits from across the globe.
 There are so many options available that you’ll lose count along the way.
 There are also links to models that have been pre-built and can be purchased right on the site.

 Many of these designs have been created by professional masons, so you’ll see the best-of-the-best within the collection.
 You’ll also be able to find professionals to build a special pit on the site as well.

 When it comes to fire pits, it’s up to you to choose the right one for your yard.
 It’s a weekend project to create yours, and it will take a little help from one of the eight plans above.
+Whether you want to use reflective fire glass or logs is totally up to you.
 Once you master the basics, you’ll be able to create and construct one to your own liking with ease.